Ssusta20/LaravelHR/readme.md

-# Laravel basic HR application for learnig purpose
+# Laravel basic HR application for learnig purposes

 Basic HR app with CRUD operation on departments and employees.